 \subsection{The empirical data}

 In order to test the universal reproduction ability of the proposed model, we analyze two empirical coauthorship networks from two metadata with different collaboration levels~(Table~\ref{tab1}).
 One is DBLP-Math, which is constructed from 72,269 papers published in 54 mathematical journals during 1956--2013.
-The paper data are obtained from the database DBLP on http://dblp.uni-trier.de/xml/dblp.
-The other one is PNAS, which is constructed from 52,803 papers published in the Proceedings of the National Academy of Sciences (PNAS, http://www.pnas.org) during 1999--2013.
+The data are obtained from DBLP database (http://dblp.uni-trier.de/xml/dblp).
+The other one is PNAS, which is constructed from 52,803 papers published in the Proceedings of the National Academy of Sciences (http://www.pnas.org) during 1999--2013.

-In the process of extracting networks from those metadata, authors are identified by their names on their papers~(NOP).
+In the process of extracting networks from those metadata, authors are identified by their names on their papers.
 For example, the author named ``Carlo M. Croce" on his paper is represented by the name.
-It is a reliable way to distinguish authors from one another in most cases.
-However, it will mistake one author as two if the author changes his/her name in different papers, and two authors as one if they have the same name.
-Those deficiencies will cause the inaccurate for the empirical networks to express real coauthorships.

-In References\cite{Barab, Milojevic1, Liben, Newman0,Newman2,Newman3}, authors are identified by surnames and all initials of authors~(SAI, e.g. represent ``Carlo M. Croce" by ``Croce, CM").
-Those references say that the inaccurate caused by SAI does not much affect certain research findings, such as the distribution type of collaborators per author, and that type of papers per author.
-Reference\cite{Kim1} analyzes the papers in PNAS 2012, and shows the small (large) difference between the distribution of collaborators per author identified by NOP (SAI) and that by a proxy of ground-truth.
-Based on the result in Reference\cite{Kim1} and the information in Table~\ref{tab6}, we choose NOP to identify authors here.
+We mainly focus on the degree distribution of network and some properties based on degree.
+The coauthorship network from the papers in PNAS 2012 is analyzed in Reference \citep{Kim1}.
+From the analysis, we find that identifying authors by their name on papers does not change the ground truth distribution type, which partially verifies the reliability of the empirical networks used here.